Volunteer with us because…

 What will I be doing when I volunteer?

 Community Dining volunteers help set-up tables, check-in guests, serve lunches, talk to our clients as they dine and help with clean-up.
-It is a fun way to get to know a nice and grateful group of seniors who enjoy being served and connecting with others.
+It is a fun way to get to know a new people in the community.

 What is the Volunteer Event Coordinator?